Dead by April: New material and The Affliction (2019–present)

-On 24 February 2023, they announced that their next album would be released in May 5th.
+In 2022, they have released two songs, called "Better than You" and "Me", and a 4-song EP titled "Heartbeat Failing (Piano Version)" with variations of the song "Heartbeat Failing".

+In 2023, they released three more singles, "Wasteland (feat.
+The Day We Left Earth)", "Dreamlike", and "My Light".
+These singles are part of the band's new album The Affliction, released on 26 January 2024.
+On the day the album was released, the band also released "Outcome" as a single, featuring Smash Into Pieces and Samuel Ericsson.
+On 7 April 2024 drummer Marcus Rosell decided to leave the band.

 Musical style and influences

 Often called the "Swedish metal Backstreet Boys", Dead by April has mainly been considered metalcore and post-hardcore.
 Dead by April is also known for using elements of music genres such as orchestral rock, techno, nu metal, melodic death metal, and emo.
 Dead by April are influenced by American singer Michael Jackson.
 Vocally, the band uses a combination of clean and unclean vocals.